 Can my children attend the school I will be working at?

-In most cases this scenario isn’t possible unless the teacher is working at an international school that’s willing to offer free enrollment.
-Public schools teach all subjects in Korean (aside from their English class) and foreigners are not allowed to attend these schools unless they’re registered citizens or have the proper type of visa which is very hard to obtain if you’re only on a 12 month E2 visa.
+In most cases, this scenario isn’t possible unless the teacher is working at an international school that’s willing to offer free enrollment.
+Public schools teach all subjects in Korean (aside from their English class) and foreigners are not allowed to attend these schools unless they’re registered citizens or have special permission from the respective office of education.
+Generally speaking, the education offices won’t permit foreign students unless they have sufficient Korean language skills.
 Private schools on the other hand are essentially English language institutes; meaning, they don’t teach math, science, geography, etc. so your child wouldn’t receive the education they require.